 The charity seeks to promote the works of British composers by supporting the performance of compositions that have been undeservedly neglected.
-We have so far awarded total grants of almost £10,000.
-Examples of the grants awarded
+We have so far awarded total grants of over £30,000.
+Examples of the grants awarded are

 here.